Netarhat Residential School: Agriculture and ecology

-Location
+A distinct feature of the Netarhat campus is its extensive agricultural footprint, which is integrated into the school's environment.
+The grounds contain a mushroom lab and two primary nursery units.
+Students and staff maintain various orchards across the campus, including pear, pomegranate, nuck, and high-density guava plantations.
+Specialized cultivation zones are also maintained, featuring a rose garden, a teak garden, dedicated vegetable plots, and a section specifically for medicinal plants.

-Netarhat (23°28'48"N 84°16'11"E) is located at an elevation of 1250 meters and is renowned for spectacular sunrises, sunsets, waterfalls, and beautiful flora and fauna.
-The nearest major railway station and airport is Ranchi, which is 156 kilometers away.
-There are buses for Netarhat from Ranchi and Palamau.
+Academics

-Tourists from all over India and abroad visit Netarhat, whose name means Nature's Heart.
+The academic framework at Netarhat involves a structured curriculum, Academic Calendar, and a specific Academic Pattern divided into Parv-First Duration: 18 January – 18 June (Academic Year) and Parv-Second Duration: 16 August – 14 December (Academic Year).
+The school provides dedicated Career Guidance and a Counselling Cell to support student futures.
+The academic year incorporates scheduled breaks, primarily the Rainy Vacation and Winter Vacation.

 Admission and curriculum

 Admission to the school, which is run by the government of Jharkhand (since inception it was run by the government of Bihar until the separation of the states) is given on the basis of three stages of examination: descriptive and multiple-choice written tests, psychological tests and personal interview.
 Boys between 10 and 12 years of age who are living in the state can apply for admission on a prescribed form through Sub-divisional Education Officers.
 As many as 20,000+ students used to vie for 100 seats (60 till the year 1982) just before the separation of the state of Bihar.
 Seats are reserved for the students belonging to the scheduled castes, scheduled tribes and other classes as defined by the state government.

 Students are provided education up to 10+2 level.
 The medium of instruction is English and the curriculum is based on the standards set by the Central Board of Secondary Education.
 For the students of first three years (Class VII to IX) the school has developed its own curriculum with provision for compulsory training in Music, Fine Arts, Agriculture and Crafts.
 Computer studies have been introduced to the school.